aliyun/terraform-provider-alicloud/website/docs/r/mongodb_instance.html.markdown

 * `vswitch_id` - (Optional, ForceNew) The virtual switch ID to launch DB instances in one VPC.
 * `account_password` -  (Optional) Password of the root account.
 It is a string of 6 to 32 characters and is composed of letters, numbers, and underlines.
 * `security_ip_list` - (Optional) List of IP addresses allowed to access all databases of an instance.
 The list contains up to 1,000 IP addresses, separated by commas.
 Supported formats include 0.0.0.0/0, 10.23.12.24 (IP), and 10.23.12.24/24 (Classless Inter-Domain Routing (CIDR) mode. /24 represents the length of the prefix in an IP address.
 The range of the prefix length is [1,32]).
-* `backup_period` - (Optional) MongoDB Instance backup period.
+* `backup_period` - (Optional, Available in 1.42.0+) MongoDB Instance backup period.
 It is required when `backup_time` was existed.
 Valid values: [Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday].
 Default to [Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday]
-* `backup_time` - (Optional) MongoDB instance backup time.
+* `backup_time` - (Optional, Available in 1.42.0+) MongoDB instance backup time.
 It is required when `backup_period` was existed.
 In the format of HH:mmZ- HH:mmZ.
 Time setting interval is one hour.
 Default to "23:00Z-24:00Z".

 ## Attributes Reference

 The following attributes are exported:

 * `id` - The ID of the MongoDB.
 * `retention_period` - Instance log backup retention days.
+Available in 1.42.0+.

 ## Import